Ensono/amido.github.io/docs/nextjs/authentication.md

 ## Middleware

-Auth.js provides Next.js middleware that is able to update session expiry with each matching request.
-Auth.js core is fully supported in edge runtime, so if you are using cookie based sessions you should have no issues leveraging this feature.
+Auth.js offers Next.js middleware capable of updating session expiry with each matching request.
+Auth.js core is fully supported in the edge runtime, so if you’re using cookie-based sessions, you should have no issues utilising this feature.

-Adapters, like our Redis implementation, are not supported in the Edge Runtime as it requires built-in modules that are not available.
-To read more on Auth.js' approach to Edge Runtime compatability, you can [read more here](https://authjs.dev/guides/edge-compatibility).
+However, adapters like our Redis implementation are not supported in the edge runtime due to the need for built-in modules that are unavailable.
+For more information on Auth.js’ approach to edge runtime compatibility, you can [read more here](https://authjs.dev/guides/edge-compatibility).

 To add Middleware to your Next.js application: